wtcoin/docs-1/source/includes/_tx.md

 ### Validating the Data to Sign

 For the extra cautious, you can protect yourself from a potential malicious attack on BlockCypher by validating the data we're asking you to sign.
 Unfortunately, it's impossible to do so directly, as pre-signed signature data is hashed twice using SHA256.
-To get around this, set the **includeToSignTx** URL flag to true.
+To get around this, set the **includeToSignTx** URL flag to *true*.
 The optional **tosign_tx** array will be returned within the [TXSkeleton](#txskeleton), which you can use in the following way:

 - Hashing the hex-encoded string twice using SHA256 should give you back the corresponding **tosign** data.
 - Decoding the hex-encoded string using our `/txs/decode` endpoint (or an independent, client-side source) should give you the output addresses and amounts that match your work-in-progress transaction.